 Muskrats are considered a furbearer species in West Virginia and can be trapped during the annual trapping season (typically between early November and late February.)
 There is no bag limit during the season.
 If muskrats are causing damage outside of the regulated trapping season, contact your local West Virginia Division of Natural Resources to determine if a damage permit can be obtained for trapping or shooting.

 Harvest data and biological reports suggest a decline in the muskrat population in West Virginia and across the United States.
-Fur harvest reports have declined from 5,909 muskrats in 2012-2013 season to 1,900 during the 2016-2017 season.
+Fur harvest reports have declined from 5,909 muskrats in 2012-2013 season to 900 during the 2018-2019 season.
 While these harvest trends do not show us the entire picture, these trends are similar to those in other states in our region and indicative of population declines.
+Suggested reasons for decline include habitat destruction, predation, disease and environmental contaminants.
 For more information on muskrats, contact West Virginia University Extension Service Wildlife Specialist Sheldon Owen.

 Author: Sheldon Owen, WVU Extension Wildlife Specialist